AlekOmOm/notes_DevOps/10._Databases_ORM_Data_scraping_Web_crawling/02d-sqlx-conceptual-landscape.md

 - For **SQLite** (file-based), the challenge involves the physical absence of the `.db` file during build and configuring the correct file path at runtime.
 - For **PostgreSQL** (network-based), the challenge involves network accessibility to a database server during build and configuring the correct connection string at runtime.

-The **SQLx offline mode** (`sqlx-data.json` + `SQLX_OFFLINE=true`) is the primary conceptual bridge, allowing builds to complete using pre-generated, version-controlled metadata, thus decoupling the build process from the need for a live database connection.
+The **SQLx offline mode** (generating the `.sqlx` directory via 'prepare' + `SQLX_OFFLINE=true`) is the primary conceptual bridge, allowing builds to complete using pre-generated, version-controlled metadata, thus decoupling the build process from the need for a live database connection.
 Docker then handles the runtime configuration via environment variables and potentially volumes (especially for SQLite).

 Understanding this build-time vs. runtime separation and how offline mode bridges it is key to using SQLx effectively in Dockerized CI/CD pipelines.